TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

 ### Page

 A page is any Markdown file that is not `_index.md` within the `content` directory.
 Note that a `index.md` file will generate a page with the name of its directory.
-For example `content/about/index.md` will create a page at `<BASE_URL>/about`.
+For example `content/about/index.md` will create a page at `https://mywebsite.com/about`.

 #### Front matter

-We can set [page front matter] as well.
+We can set the [page front matter] as well.

 [page front matter]: https://www.getzola.org/documentation/content/page/#front-matter

 ### Shortcode

-Zola borrows the concept of shortcodes from WordPress to cover two distinct use cases:
+Zola borrows the concept of shortcode from WordPress to cover two distinct use cases:
 -   Inject more complex HTML like inline HTML or styling.
 -   Display external data in a page's body without repetitive tasks.